MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 ├─ pom-azure-identity.xml
 ```

-The directories *java*, *resources*, and *webapp* contain the source code of the sample application.
+The directories **java**, **resources**, and **webapp** contain the source code of the sample application.
 The code declares and uses a data source named `jdbc/JavaEECafeDB`.

-In the *aks* directory, the file *openlibertyapplication-agic-passwordless-db.yaml* is used to deploy the application image with AGIC and passwordless connection to the Azure SQL Database.
+In the **aks** directory, the file **openlibertyapplication-agic-passwordless-db.yaml** is used to deploy the application image with AGIC and passwordless connection to the Azure SQL Database.
 This article assumes that you use this file.

-In the *docker* directory, there are two files to create the application image with either Open Liberty or WebSphere Liberty.
+In the **docker** directory, there are two files to create the application image with either Open Liberty or WebSphere Liberty.

-In the directory *liberty/config*, the *server.xml* is used to configure the database connection for the Open Liberty and WebSphere Liberty cluster.
+In the directory **liberty/config**, the **server.xml** file is used to configure the database connection for the Open Liberty and WebSphere Liberty cluster.
 It defines a variable `azure.sql.connectionstring` that is used to connect to the Azure SQL Database.

-The *pom.xml* file is the Maven project object model (POM) file that contains the configuration information for the project.
-The *pom-azure-identity.xml* file declares a dependency on `azure-identity`.
-This is used to authenticate to Azure services using Microsoft Entra ID.
+The **pom.xml** file is the Maven project object model (POM) file that contains the configuration information for the project.
+The **pom-azure-identity.xml** file declares a dependency on `azure-identity`.
+This file is used to authenticate to Azure services using Microsoft Entra ID.

 > [!NOTE]
-> This sample uses the `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authencitation.
-If you need to use SQL authentication in your Liberty application, see [Relational database connections with JDBC](https://openliberty.io/docs/latest/relational-database-connections-JDBC.html) for more information.
+> This sample uses the `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authentication.
+If you need to use SQL authentication in your Liberty application, see [Relational database connections with JDBC](https://openliberty.io/docs/latest/relational-database-connections-JDBC.html).

 ### Build the project

-Now that you've gathered the necessary properties, build the application.
+Now that you gathered the necessary properties, build the application.
 The POM file for the project reads many variables from the environment.
-As part of the Maven build, these variables are used to populate values in the YAML files located in *src/main/aks*.
+As part of the Maven build, these variables are used to populate values in the YAML files located in **src/main/aks**.
 You can do something similar for your application outside Maven if you prefer.

 #### [Bash](#tab/in-bash)